History of the University of Virginia: Removal and reinstatement of President Sullivan

-In 2010 the university welcomed Teresa A. Sullivan as the university's first woman President.
-Two years later, during the spring of 2012, the first woman Rector Helen Dragas decided to remove President Sullivan.
-Instead of convening the Board of Visitors to discuss firing the President, Ms. Dragas secretly lobbied Board members in one-on-one phone calls, and then surprised President Sullivan in her office on June 8, 2012, with a demand for her resignation.
-Rector Dragas convened a three-member Executive Committee meeting to accept the forced resignation, and then required Sullivan's subordinates to report directly to the Rector's office, effectively removing President Sullivan from any remaining management role.
+In 2010, the university welcomed Teresa A. Sullivan as the university's first female president.
+Two years later, during the spring of 2012, the first female rector, Helen Dragas, decided to remove President Sullivan.
+Instead of convening the board of visitors to discuss firing the president, Dragas secretly lobbied board members in one-on-one phone calls, and then surprised Sullivan in her office on June 8, 2012, with a demand for her resignation.
+Rector Dragas convened a three-member executive committee meeting to accept the forced resignation, and then required Sullivan's subordinates to report directly to the Rrctor's office, effectively removing Sullivan from any remaining management role.

-President Sullivan in a subsequent New York Times interview said she does not know why she was removed.
-Professor Larry Sabato in the UVA Alumni Magazine called it "a midnight knifing", a "palace coup" to be reversed by "a grassroots rebellion".
+President Sullivan, in a subsequent New York Times interview, said she did not know why she was removed.
+Professor Larry Sabato, in the UVA Alumni Magazine, called it "a midnight knifing", a "palace coup" to be reversed by "a grassroots rebellion".

-The resignation elicited strong protests, including a faculty Senate vote of no confidence in the Board of Visitors and Rector Dragas, and demands from the student government for an explanation for Sullivan's ouster.
-In the face of mounting pressure, including alumni threats to cease contributions, and a mandate from Virginia Governor Robert McDonnell to resolve the issue or he would remove the entire Board, the Board unanimously voted to reinstate Sullivan as president.
+The resignation elicited strong protests, including a faculty Senate vote of no confidence in the board of visitors and Rector Dragas, and demands from the student government for an explanation for Sullivan's ouster.
+In the face of mounting pressure, including alumni threats to cease contributions, and a mandate from Virginia Governor Robert McDonnell to resolve the issue or he would remove the entire board, the board unanimously voted to reinstate Sullivan as president.

-In December 2012 the Southern Association of Colleges and Schools put UVA "on warning" that it risked losing its accreditation because President Sullivan's removal violated their standards for board governance and faculty role in decisionmaking.
-After the Board of Visitors changed its operating procedures so a minority of members could no longer control the board, the threat to U Va's accreditation was lifted.
+In December 2012, the Southern Association of Colleges and Schools put UVA "on warning" that it risked losing its accreditation because President Sullivan's removal violated their standards for board governance and faculty role in decisionmaking.
+After the board of visitors changed its operating procedures so a minority of members could no longer control the board, the threat to UVa's accreditation was lifted.

-2022 Shooting
+2022 shooting

 On November 13, 2022, three people were killed and two were wounded when former UVA football player Christopher Darnell Jones Jr. opened fire in Culbreth Garage around 10:00 pm.
 A large-scale manhunt was initiated by local and state law enforcement.